• Skip to main content

 Make Ahead Baked Crab Cakes

 I think the best part of this creative and unique lemon recipe is that you can prepare them the day before!
-It really only takes about 15 minutes to prep, but that’s 15 minutes that you could spend chatting with friends or sitting down with a frosty glass of pinot grigio on the day of the event.
+It really only takes about 15 minutes to prep, but that’s 15 minutes that you could spend chatting with friends or sitting down with a frosty glass of Pinot Grigio on the day of the event.

 To Make Them The Day Before An Event